LyuboslavLyubenov/nvma/Readme.md

 ## How to install

-Just download the binary and execute it.
+Just download the binary and execute it from cmd

 ## Usage